NVIDIA/cuda-quantum/docs/sphinx/using/backends/hardware.rst

 The configuration file can be generated as follows, replacing the ``<username>`` and ``<password>`` in the first line with your Anyon Technologies account details.
-The credential in the file will be used by CUDA-Q to login to Anyon quantum services and will be updatd by Cuda-Q with obtained api_token and refresh_token.
+The credential in the file will be used by CUDA-Q to login to Anyon quantum services and will be updated by CUDA-Q with an obtained API token and refresh token.
 Note, the credential line will be deleted in the updated configuration file.
 Please note that

 .. code:: bash